Whanganui River Journey

 About the Route.

 The Whanganui River Journey is considered one of the Great Walks in New Zealand.
 This means that on top of hiring a canoe you will need to make sure to reserve campsites/huts along the river.
-Some of the most popular options seem to be to paddle from Taumarunui to Wanganui, from Whakahoro to Wanganui, or Whakahoro to Pipriki.
+Some of the most popular options seem to be to paddle from Taumarunui to Wanganui, from Whakahoro to Wanganui, or Whakahoro to Pipiriki.
 Whatever option you choose depends on how much time you have, how much road walking you are willing (or not willing) to do, and how much money you are willing to spend on the canoe hire.
 From things that we heard, most folks recommended the section of paddling from Whakahoro to Pipiriki because it sounded like paddling to the city of Wanganui got tough at the end because the ocean currents and winds were often working against you.
-As a Southbound walker (which we were not) it may make the most sense paddle all the way to the city Wanganui to avoid a long road walk from Pipriki to the city of Wanganui.
+As a Southbound walker (which we were not) it may make the most sense paddle all the way to the city Wanganui to avoid a long road walk from Pipiriki to the city of Wanganui.

 Things to Consider As a Northbound TA Walker.